Super Smash Bros. in esports: Competitive format

 There are stages that are deemed legal by the tournament organizers; these stages are starter stages.
 Players strike the starter stages before a match to determine the first stage they will play on; also, players must choose their characters without the other person's knowledge for the first match.
 In subsequent matches there are also counterpick stages allowed.
 For instance, in Melee singles, the starter stages are Battlefield, Final Destination, Dream Land N64, Yoshi's Story, and Fountain of Dreams.
 Players use a 1-2-1 format to strike which stages they do not want to play on until one is left.
-Once the first match is complete, the losing player can choose any of the starter stages or he or she can also choose a counterpick stage – in this case, Pokémon Stadium.
-After the first match is complete, the losing player chooses a stage, then the winning player chooses his or her character, then the losing player chooses his or her character before heading to subsequent matches.
+Once the first match is complete, the losing player can choose any of the starter stages or they can also choose a counterpick stage – in this case, Pokémon Stadium.
+After the first match is complete, the losing player chooses a stage, then the winning player chooses their character, then the losing player chooses their character before heading to subsequent matches.
 In best-of-3 sets, the winner can ban one stage so the losing player cannot choose that stage.
 Generally, players cannot select a stage on which they have previously won; this rule is known as "Dave's Stupid Rule" or the "Stage Clause".
-While most Melee-tournaments are running Dave's stupid rule, most Ultimate tournaments are using a variant of the clause, known as "modified Dave's Stupid Rule", or mDSR.
+While most Melee tournaments run Dave's Stupid Rule, most Ultimate tournaments are using a variant of the clause, known as "modified Dave's Stupid Rule", or mDSR.
 In mDSR tournaments, players are only barred from selecting the last stage they've won on in that set.
 Most tournaments allow the players to forgo these rules if both players agree to it.
 This is known as the gentlemen's clause.
 Juan "Hungrybox" Debiedma is a notable user of the gentlemen's clause in competitive Melee, as he will often offer to gentleman to Battlefield, rather than to play on Fountain of Dreams, one of the game's less popular tournament-viable stages.